denten-books/plain-text/1-metaphor.md

 ## Death and Incongruence

-In poetics, a metaphor is said to be "motivated" when a set of concepts from one domain extends into another to produce insight [@lakoff_contemporary_1998, 210-1].
+In poetics, a metaphor is said to be "motivated" when a number of concepts from one domain extends into another to produce insight [@lakoff_contemporary_1998, 210-1].
 For example, Lakoff explains: that to say "to spin one's wheels" when referring to someone who is thinking, is to apply the reader's knowledge of automobiles to the mental realm.
 Wheels that spin without moving the car forward waste energy.
 The metaphor suggests that something similar happens mentally as well [@lakoff_contemporary_1998, 211].
 A metaphor in a figurative genre, prose or poetry for example, suggests novel and hitherto unexplored connections between domains.

 In his influential essay on metaphor the English literary critic I.A.
 Richards wrote that "when we use metaphor we have two thoughts of different things